sanskritsingh/Telling-Stories-with-Data-Page/Visualizing Govt Debt.md

-## This is my new data visualization for King County
+## This is the visulaization for the central government debt for the year 2018 for various countries

+<iframe src="https://data.oecd.org/chart/6gMT" width="1000" height="750" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6gMT" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2018</a></iframe>

 The data can be presented through a graph as follows: